William Williams (artist): Artistic career

 He began living in Philadelphia around 1747 after his time at sea.
-In Philadelphia he was instrumental in building America's first theater, maintained an art studio at "The Sign of Hogarth's Head" and taught art to a young Benjamin West, among others.
-West later credited Williams as giving him his interest in painting.
+In Philadelphia he was instrumental in building America's first theater, maintained an art studio at "The Sign of Hogarth's Head," and taught art to a young Benjamin West, among others.
+West later credited Williams for piquing his interest in painting.

+Particularly of note to recent historians are three portraits tentatively attributed to him at the beginning of his career: the Mohawk chief Theyanoguin in 1755, the radical abolitionist vegetarian Benjamin Lay around 1758, and the Black astronomer Francis Williams around 1760.

-Williams associated with Benjamin Franklin, Franklin's partner, David Hall, patriot and intellectual, Benjamin Lay and with William and Lewis Hallam.
-Travelling with the Hallam Company he lived for a time in Jamaica and afterwards in New York City, where he was married to Mary Mare, the sister of artist John Mare, Jr.
+Williams associated with Benjamin Franklin, Franklin's business partner David Hall, patriot and intellectual Benjamin Lay, and William and Lewis Hallam.
+Traveling with the Hallam Company he lived for a time in Jamaica, where he possibly painted Francis Williams, and afterwards in New York City, where he was married to Mary Mare, the sister of artist John Mare Jr.

 Williams returned to England in 1776, where he lived in London for some time and renewed his friendship with Benjamin West.
 He subsequently returned to Bristol where he painted for several years before falling on hard times.

-Death

 He died in the Merchants' and Sailors' Almshouse in Bristol in 1791.

+Legacy

 Williams left his personal property to Thomas Eagles, a gentleman who helped him gain admission to the almshouse, where he lived until his death.
-The bequest included many books, a self-portrait (now in the Winterthur Museum) and the manuscript of Penrose.
+The bequest included many books, a self-portrait (now in the collections of the Winterthur Museum, Garden and Library), and the manuscript of Penrose.
 The Rev. John Eagles, son of Thomas, prepared an edited copy of this for publication, including 37 watercolours mainly by Nicholas Pocock, intended for engraving.
 This Eagles version appeared in 1815, but without the illustrations, and in 2006 its manuscript was acquired by the National Maritime Museum, Greenwich, UK.
-Williams' original manuscript, bequeathed to Eagles senior, is at the Indiana University at Bloomington.
+Williams' original manuscript, bequeathed to Eagles senior, is at the Indiana University Bloomington.
 The manuscript was transcribed and published in 1969 by David Howard Dickason.